 These very stiff, rubber edges are used only on neoprene decks, and almost always for whitewater kayaks.
 When a sprayskirt is attached, the rand lies flat under the coaming.
 The wide, flat seal is completely watertight and resists being torn off by water.
 The disadvantage is lack of adjustability.
 The size and shape of the deck must be matched exactly to a particular cockpit size.
 Generally the tighter a sprayskirt seals, the harder it is to remove.

 Sizing a sprayskirt

 Consult a manufacturers’s website or information that came with your boat to find a skirt to fit.
 You can also measure the longest and widest parts of your boat’s cockpit coaming, and match these dimensions to a sprayskirt deck.
 Many sprayskirts are sized to your waist.
 Ensure the size you select will fit with the clothes that you plan to wear when paddling.
 If the skirt has shoulder straps, you’ll want to make sure you can adjust them so the deck lies flat when you’re seated in the cockpit.

 To check the fit before you go paddling, put on the skirt, then your PFD, get in your boat, fasten the sprayskirt starting at the back and working around the rim to the front (make sure the grab loop isn’t caught under the lip).
 Once the skirt is secured around the rim, lean forward, back, and over to each side, making sure the skirt stays firmly in place.
 Push down on the front of the skirt, as though a wave were landing in your lap, and check to see if the skirt slips off the coaming.

-Before you go padding, check that you can reach the grab loop and reliably release your sprayskirt in case you have to bail out after a capsize.
+Before you go paddling, check that you can reach the grab loop and reliably release your sprayskirt in case you have to bail out after a capsize.